jozsefmorrissey/node-server/services/debug-gui/README.md

   a boolean and id.

 ### Java Client Test
-  DebugGuiTest.java Deploys multiple stand alone threads that send data, as well as verifies that a threads are inheriting the debug state of their parent.
+  DebugGuiTest.java deploys multiple stand alone threads that send data, as well as verifies that a threads are inheriting the debug state of their parent.
 The junit test is not multi threaded so a "successful" run does not mean success.
-There should be no exceptions thrown and at the end a list of links that contains logs will be displayed.
+There should be no exceptions thrown and at the end, a list of links that contains logs will be displayed.
 You have 60 seconds to verify those links, the last one is the most important.
 You should see "projects" 10-19 reporting to this id.
 Dont forget the shortcut command d+g.